SemMTM/pinterest-clone/README.md

     - Storing them in a separate file helps prevent accidental leaks of credentials and ensures that secrets are not hardcoded in the project
     - Database credentials, secret keys, and API keys are not stored directly in settings.py
     - The project imports env.py at runtime to load secrets

+SECRET_KEY was in the setting file for a while but this has been changed and moved into env.py.

 ### Authentication & Autherisation Security
 #### What’s Implemented: